flurium/spentoday-api/docs/auth.md

 To implement this we have `RefreshOnlyAuthenticationHandler` which do all logic to check whether user is authenticated or not.

-Now for web we store token inside of cookie, so we need also use Double Submit Cookie to prevent CSRF.
-Just send same value inside of cookie and header.
+Now for web we store token inside of cookie, so we need also use Custom Header Protection to prevent CSRF.

-## Double Submit Token

-`DoubleSubmitTokenMiddleware` requires double submit token for all endpoints that require authentication.
+## Custom Header Protection

+`CustomHeaderProtectionMiddleware` requires custom header in all requests to secure endpoints.

-Identifying whether endpoint requires authentication or not relies on `AuthorizeAttribute` and `AllowAnonymousAttribute`. **So you need to use them.** By the way `.RequireAuthorization()` adds AuthorizeAttribute to the endpoint, so don't worry if you use Minimal Api.
+Identifying whether endpoint requires authentication or not relies on `AuthorizeAttribute` By the way `.RequireAuthorization()` adds AuthorizeAttribute to the endpoint, so don't worry if you use Minimal Api.

+## AllowAnonymous Ban

+`AllowAnonymous` is `banned` in our codebase.
+Because somehow it overrides Authorize attribute in any position.
+So I created one more class AllowAnonymousAttribute in same namespace as existing and throw error in it constructor.
+So you can't start application if you use AllwoAnonymous.